jollytoad/deno_http_fns/docs/getting-started.md

 deno task gen
 ```

-This should have created a file at `app/routes.ts`, have a browser of this.
+This should have created a file at `app/routes.ts`, take a look at this in your
+editor.

 You'll notice it imports some packages we haven't yet added...